-How do these strong winds form?
 It all has to do with something called a downburst.
 When the wet air in a thunderstorm meets the drier air surrounding it, the water in the air evaporates.
 When water evaporates, it cools the air around it.
-Since the cool air is denser, it rapidly sinks to the ground and creates strong winds.
+Since the cool air is denser, it rapidly sinks to the ground and creates strong winds called downbursts.

 The best thing to do in the event of a derecho is to go someplace safe and protected—high winds and falling trees can be quite dangerous!

 Weather satellites can view derechos from space and help communities predict when they might form.
-Two new groups of satellites, named GOES-R and JPSS, will be able to take even more detailed pictures of these storms and make even better predictions than current satellites.
+Two groups of satellites, the GOES-R (Geostationary Operational Environmental-R) series and JPSS (Joint Polar Satellite System), can take detailed pictures of these storms and make predictions of where they’re headed next.